LA Galaxy: Cozmo

 Cozmo is the Galaxy's mascot.
 He has dark blue skin with yellow eyebrows and white eyes matching the Galaxy's home uniform colors.
 He replaced the Galaxy's original mascot, "Twizzle", who also looked like it was from outer space but was more humanoid in form, wearing a space-man's helmet and cape.
+Twizzle has since made occasional appearances at select Galaxy games, cheering on the team alongside Cozmo.

 Galaxy Star squad

 The Galaxy Star Squad is the official cheerleaders of the club.
 They often attend events hosted by the Galaxy, such as autograph sessions, and can be often seen around the stadium during game time giving away scarves and supporting the team.

 Supporters

 The Angel City Brigade was created in 2007 to help establish a festive and vibrant atmosphere in Dignity Health Sports Park for the Galaxy.
 They were originally located in section 121 in the General Admission area of the stadium.

 The LA Riot Squad formed after a loss in the 2001 MLS Cup, when then-Galaxy keeper Kevin Hartman challenged a group of Galaxy fans to form a supporter group of 100 people by opening day of 2002.
 The reward if they were able to do this was a keg of beer.
 They are located in sections 137 and 138 in the General Admission area of the stadium.

 Galaxians are the first and original supporter group of the LA Galaxy, having been established in 1996 during the Galaxy's first season in MLS.
 They were originally located in section 124.

 Galaxy Outlawz is the latest group started in 2019.
 They now join the Galaxians and the Angel City Brigade in the new safe standing section in the north end.

 Victoria Block is the newest safe standing only section built in 2020 replacing all of the bleachers from sections 120 to 123 in the north end of the stadium.
 It is the new supporters only section and new home for the Galaxians, Angel City Brigade, and Galaxy Outlawz.